 Headaches that tend to get worse over time are a common symptom of brain tumors, occurring in about half of patients.
 (Of course, most headaches are not caused by tumors.)

 As many as half of people with brain tumors will have seizures at some point.
 The type of seizure may depend on where the tumor is.
 Sometimes this is the first sign of a brain tumor, but fewer than 1 in 10 first seizures are caused by brain tumors.

-Having one or more of the symptoms above does not mean that you definitely have a brain or spinal cord tumor.
+Having one or more of the symptoms above does not necessarily mean that you have a brain or spinal cord tumor.
 All of these symptoms can have other causes.
-Still, if you have any of these symptoms, especially if they don’t go away or get worse over time, see your doctor so that the cause can be found and treated, if needed.
+Still, if you have any of these symptoms, especially if they don’t go away or get worse over time, see your doctor so the cause can be found and treated, if needed.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Dorsey JF, Salinas RD, Dang M, et al. Chapter 63: Cancer of the central nervous system.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.

 National Cancer Institute Physician Data Query (PDQ).
 Adult Central Nervous System Tumors Treatment.
 2020.
 Accessed at www.cancer.gov/types/brain/hp/adult-brain-treatment-pdq on February 11, 2020.